ganesshkumar/obsidian-plugins-stats-ui/posts/2025-04-10-obsidian-dataview-query-wizard.md

 ---
-title: "Master Your Obsidian Vault with the Dataview Query Wizard"
+title: 'Master Your Obsidian Vault with the Dataview Query Wizard'
-description: "Boost your productivity with our custom GPT tool that simplifies Obsidian Dataview queries.
-Learn how to overcome common query frustrations and streamline your vault organization effortlessly."
+description: 'Boost your productivity with our custom GPT tool that simplifies Obsidian Dataview queries.
+Learn how to overcome common query frustrations and streamline your vault organization effortlessly.'
-excerpt: "Tired of spending hours tweaking Dataview queries?
-Discover how our custom GPT Dataview Query Wizard transforms natural language requests into ready-to-use queries, saving you time and reducing stress."
+excerpt: 'Tired of spending hours tweaking Dataview queries?
+Discover how our custom GPT Dataview Query Wizard transforms natural language requests into ready-to-use queries, saving you time and reducing stress.'
-publishedDate: "2025-04-10"
+publishedDate: '2025-04-10'
-modifiedDate: "2025-04-10"
+modifiedDate: '2025-04-10'
 tags:
   - obsidian
   - dataview